VeroIarrachtai/Abies_vs_ozone/README.md

 **4.-Transcriptomics**: There're a transcriptomic analysis from RNAseq data.
 Samples were cut with **Trimmomatic** and they mapped to a reference transcriptome with **BWA**.
 Rstudio allowed to evaluate differential expression between samples with **edgeR** and **DESeq2**.
 Subsequently, volcanoplot was performed to show overexpressed and underexpressed genes.

-**5.-INFO_PROJECT**: There're an exhibitions, summaries and final analysis.
+**5.-INFO_PROJECT**: There're an exhibitions, summaries, and final analysis.

 # Principal analysis workflow:

 ## [METABOLOMICS](https://github.com/VeroIarrachtai/Abies_vs_ozone/tree/master/2.-Metabolomics)

-### Quantify secundary metabolites relative abundance in healthy and damaged trees during two ozone concenrations periods.
+### To Quantify secundary metabolites relative abundance in healthy and damaged trees during two ozone concenrations periods.

 ![](2.-Metabolomics/metadata/Metabolomic_methods.png)